YuZeal/PTF-EvoMDE_Open/README.md

 ## Evaluation
+Please first download the pre-trained weight files and place them under the `./weights/` directory.
 Evaluate the searched models with the following scripts:

 - **NYUv2**